wilfcs/WILF-DSA-Interviews/arrays.md

     {
         unordered_map<int, int> mp; //unordered map cause TC to find an elem is O(1) mp[0] = -1; // initialize 0 as -1 index
+        // By setting mp[0] = -1, we essentially mark the index -1 for the prefix sum of 0.
+This helps in calculating the length of the subarray with a sum of 0 when the same prefix sum value is encountered later in the array.

         int ans = 0;
         int sum = 0;